dantheboatman/EngineeringStatics/README.md

 ### Asset management

 The source for several assets may be found at `source/resources`.
-These output files must be named differently, and must be automatically copied into the gitignored `assets` directly where they can be seen by PreTeXt using the `update_assets.py` script before any build:
+These output files must have unique names, and must be copied into the gitignored `assets`  where they can be seen by PreTeXt, using the `update_assets.py` script:

 ```bash
 python scripts/update_assets.py